GioCities

 History of twitter verification§

 Twitter first introduced verification in 2009, when baseball man Tony La Russa sued Twitter for letting someone set up a parody account using his name.
-It was a frivolous lawsuit by a frivolous man who has since decided he’s happy using Twitter to market himself, but Twitter used the attention to announce their own approach to combating impersonation on Twitter: Verified accounts.
+It was a frivolous lawsuit by a frivolous man who has since decided he’s happy using Twitter to market himself, but Twitter used the attention to announce their own approach to combating impersonation on Twitter: verified accounts.

 In their post, they announced about a limited beta where Twitter employees would manually verify “public officials, public agencies, famous artists, athletes, and other well known individuals at risk of impersonation.”
 They clarify that, of course, “this doesn’t mean accounts without a verification seal are fake” and that “another way to determine authenticity is to check the official web site of the person for a link back to their Twitter account.”

-At this point, the process is clearly focused on impersonation.
+At this point in time, the process is clearly focused on impersonation.
 Verification is to help prevent confusion.
 But already there’s a sneaky conflict buried in the process: it’s a beta, and they’re starting with individuals who are well known, so already there’s some doubt introduced as to the meaning of verification.
 Does it mean you’re who you claim to be, or that you’re both that and somehow noteworthy?
 And who defines that?

 Twitter verification remained a closed don’t-call-us-we’ll-call-you process until 2016, when Twitter deigned to let people humbly request that Twitter verify them.
 Even with open admissions though, it’s still a “private club, gated behind an invisible, exclusionary admissions process that wasn’t documented anywhere.”
 But even this announcement came with more language about what verification means, which is again problematic: